stacks-network/stacks-core/README.md

 | Use a Blockstack App     | [our browser docs](https://docs.blockstack.org/browser/browser-introduction.html) |
 | Blockstack PBC the company   | [our website](https://blockstack.org)                                             |

+## Release Schedule and Hotfixes

+Normal releases in this repository that add features such as improved RPC endpoints, improved boot-up time, new event observer fields or event types, etc., are released on a monthly schedule.
+The currently staged changes for such releases are in the [develop branch](https://github.com/blockstack/stacks-blockchain/tree/develop).
+It is generally safe to run a `stacks-node` from that branch, though it has received less rigorous testing than release tags.
+If bugs are found in the `develop` branch, please do report them as issues on this repository.

+For fixes that impact the correct functioning or liveness of the network, _hotfixes_ may be issued.
+These are patches to the main branch which are backported to the develop branch after merging.
+These hotfixes are categorized by priority according to the following rubric:

+- **High Priority**.
+Any fix for an issue that could deny service to the network as a whole, e.g., an issue where a particular kind of invalid transaction would cause nodes to stop processing requests or shut down unintentionally.
+Any fix for an issue that could cause honest miners to produce invalid blocks.
+- **Medium Priority**.
+Any fix for an issue that could cause miners to waste funds
+- **Low Priority**.
+Any fix for an issue that could deny service to individual nodes

 ## Roadmap